 )}

-This takes a lot of the state management out of rendering the form.
-React Hook Form takes care of updating the value of the form, so we don’t have to write our own initial value, use setState, or write our own onChange function.
+This means that React Hook Form takes care of updating the value of the form.
+We don’t write our own initial value, use setState, or write an onChange function.

 const handleValidate = (value) => {